ahundt/awesome-robotics/README.md

 # Awesome Robotics

-Links that are useful for robots.
+Awesome links that are useful for robots.

 Simulators
 ----------